timmcginley/Agile/Schedule/README.md

 1. Meta Disciplinary framework
 2. other thing

+Exercise
+* Identify how we might adapt our current systems to teh needs of the future scenario.

 ## Week 4 - Requirements
 1. thing
 2. document the needs

+Exercise
+* formalise the requirements (requirements engineering) for the four different scenarios.

 -------------------------------------
 # Analyse *Pastcast*